Glenn Martin - Aircraft Pioneer and Producer

 9717 Lake Shore Boulevard

 Glenn Martin came to live in Bratenahl after founding the second Glenn L. Martin Company in 1917.
-He was lured by a group of Clevelanders with a 70,000 square-foot airplane factory at 16800 St. Clair Avenue.
+A group of Clevelanders lured him with a 70,000 square-foot airplane factory at 16800 St. Clair Avenue.

 Martin merged his company with the original Wright Company in 1916, forming the Wright-Martin Aircraft Company.
 He soon left and moved to Cleveland.

 The federal government first supplied the demand for the company’s product.
 The military wanted planes for war and the Post Office for moving mail.
 In 1918, Martin produced Cleveland’s first airplane.

 The company continued to build mail airplanes, the Martin Bomber for the Army and developed hydraulic landing gear.
 The company made Cleveland a leader in the plane manufacturing industry.
 Martin also helped the establishment of Cleveland’s airport as well as the airmail service in Cleveland.